manybothans/Meteor-Tickets/README.md

-# Support Tickets System Package for Meteor
+# Support Tickets System for Meteor
 This package is nowhere near completed